-- B. The Plan is Not Confirmable Because It Proposes Exculpation Provisions That Exceed the Limitations of the Bankruptcy Code and Prior Case Law in This Circuit. - 74.
-The Plan is also patently unconfirmable for the separate and independent reason that it includes impermissible Exculpation Provisions.
-To the extent that exculpation is permissible beyond the provisions of Bankruptcy Code section 1125(e), this Circuit has only approved exculpations that are limited to estate fiduciaries. - 75.
+- B. The Combined Plan is Not Confirmable Because It Proposes Exculpation Provisions That Exceed the Limitations of the Bankruptcy Code and Prior Case Law in This Circuit. - 88.
+The Combined Plan is also unconfirmable for the separate and independent reason that it includes impermissible Exculpation Provisions.
+To the extent that exculpation is permissible beyond the provisions of Bankruptcy Code section 1125(e), this Circuit has only approved exculpations that are limited to estate fiduciaries (in such capacity) and cover the period between the petition date and the effective date. - 89.
 In In re PWS Holding Corp., the Third Circuit considered whether an official committee of unsecured creditors could be exculpated and held that 11 U.S.C. § 1103(c) implies both a fiduciary duty and a limited grant of immunity to members of the unsecured creditors' committee.
-See 228 F.3d 224, 246 (3d Cir.
-2000).
+228 F.3d at 246.
 Courts in this district have repeatedly interpreted PWS as requiring a party's exculpation to be based upon its status as an estate fiduciary.
 See generally In re Indianapolis Downs, LLC, 486 B.R.
 286, 304 (Bankr.
 D. Del.
 2013); In re Tribune Co., 464 B.R.
 126, 189 (Bankr.
 D. Del.
-2011); In re Washington Mutual, Inc., 442 B.R.
+2011); In re Washington Mut., Inc., 442 B.R.
 314, 350-51 (Bankr.
+D.

+Del.
+2011); In re PTL Holdings LLC, No. 11-12676 (BLS), 2011 WL 5509031, at 12 (Bankr.
 D. Del.
-2011); In re PTL Holdings LLC, No. 11-12676 (BLS), 2011 WL 5509031, at \12 (Bankr.
-D. Del.
 Nov.
+10, 2011).

-10, 2011). - 76.
-Here, the Exculpation Provision is overbroad and inconsistent with controlling case law because it shields numerous parties that are not estate fiduciaries, including: each Holder of Secured Notes; each Prepetition Collateral Agent; the 2025 Notes Trustee; Magna; and the Related Parties of the Exculpated Parties. - 77.
-Additionally, the Exculpation Provision shields both the Liquidating Trustee and the IP/Austria Assets Trustee, neither of whom will come into existence until after the effective date of the Plan.
+- 90. Here, the Exculpation Provision is overbroad and inconsistent with controlling case law because it shields numerous parties that are not estate fiduciaries, including: each Holder of Secured Notes; each Other Director and Officer (which is not limited to directors and officers serving during the Chapter 11 Cases); each Section 1125(e) Party (which improperly reads specific parties, and their unidentified Related Parties, into section 1125(e) of the Code without providing any factual record in support of such relief); and the Related Parties of the Exculpated Parties. - 91.
+Additionally, the Exculpation Provision shields both the Liquidating Trustee and the IP/Austria Assets Trustee, neither of whom will come into existence until after the effective date of the Combined Plan.
 In In re Mallinckrodt PLC, 639 B.R.
 837 (Bank.
 D. Del.
 2022), this Court held that exculpation "only extends to conduct that occurs between the Petition Date and the effective date," and ordered the debtors to strike contrary language from the exculpation provision.
-Id. at

-- 883. The same analysis applies to the Plan's prospective relief for the IP/Austria Assets Trustee and the Liquidating Trustee.
-D.I.
-498, Art.
-VIII.A.2 and Art.
-VIII.B.2. - C. The Plan is Not Confirmable Because It Provides a Discharge to the Liquidating Debtors. - 78.
-The Plan is also patently unconfirmable for the separate and independent reason that it will grant the Debtors a discharge in violation of section 1141(d)(3) of the Bankruptcy Code. - 79.
+Id. at 883.
+The same analysis applies to the Combined Plan's prospective relief for the IP/Austria Assets Trustee and the Liquidating Trustee. - C. The Combined Plan is Not Confirmable Because It Provides a Discharge to the Liquidating Debtors. - 92.
+The Combined Plan is also patently unconfirmable for the separate and independent reason that it will grant the Debtors a discharge in violation of section 1141(d)(3) of the Bankruptcy Code. - 93.
 Section 1129(a)(1) of the Bankruptcy Code provides that the Court shall confirm a plan only if the plan "complies with the applicable provisions of" title 11.
-11 U.S.C. § 1129(a)(1). - 80.
+11 U.S.C. § 1129(a)(1). - 94.
 Section 1141(d)(3) of the Bankruptcy Code provides that: